RAW Image Support

 When you open a RAW image in Acorn, the RAW Import Window will appear.
 There are sliders for adjusting exposure, bias, boost, shadow boost, noise reduction, temperature, and tint.
 You can set the color profile, image depth, and the width and height.
 You also have check boxes to turn on and off sharpening and progressive chromatic noise tracking.
 At the bottom of the window is a live histogram of your image which updates as you adjust the sliders.
 If you decide you want to revert to the original image, you can click the reset button in the lower left hand corner of the window.

-Adjusting the exposure changes the lightness or darkness of your entire image.
+Adjusting the exposure changes the lightness or darkness of the entire image.

 Increases and decreases in the amount of black in an image.